lorin/TaskLights/README.md

 2. #### Installing
   * Automaticlly install
-    Change directory to src and do
+    Change directory to src and do:
     ```npm install --global --production windows-build-tools```

   * If automaticlly install does not work, try manually install